310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Kanata %}
-midori~? that pufferfish-looking thing next to you… is that chiaki?
+midori~? that [pufferfish]-looking thing next to you… is that chiaki?
 {% endbubble %}

 {% bubble Midori %}